Islands for everyone in Croatia

 If you've ever wondered what the Mediterranean looked like before tourism, Vis is the place to go.
 As an army base for the former Yugoslavia it was relatively isolated, resulting in one of the most unspoilt islands in the Adriatic Sea.

 It's a long ferry ride from Split but it's worth the trip.
 Wine lovers won't be disappointed; the lush vegetation and ideal weather makes it a great place for winemaking.
 Visits to wineries to learn more about Vugava (white wine grape) and Plavac (red wine) in Podspilje and Plisko are popular.
 Explore fishing villages, beaches and nature on this island which is aptly dubbed 'the Mediterranean as it once was'.

 Fancy exploring Croatia's islands for yourself?
-Check out the latest deals from Balkan Holidays and Monarch, or for flights, car hire and more check out our full collection of travel offers.
+Check out the latest deals from Balkan Holidays and TUI, or for flights, car hire and more check out our full collection of travel offers.
 You can also find out about the climate and the best time to visit on Croatia's weather page.